buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Entities/IfcAppliedValue.md

 ### Category
 Specification of the type of cost used.

-> NOTE&nbsp; There are many possible types of cost value that may be identified.
+> NOTE  There are many possible types of cost value that may be identified.
 Whilst there is a broad understanding of the meaning of names that may be assigned to different types of costs, there is no general standard for naming cost types nor are there any broadly defined classifications.
 To allow for any type of cost value, the _IfcLabel_ datatype is assigned.